pyrotek45/avon/tutorial/FEATURES.md

 See `tutorial/TEMPLATE_SYNTAX.md` for comprehensive documentation of the multi-brace delimiter system.

 ### Path Values
-Paths are first-class values that can be stored in variables, passed to functions, and interpolated with variables.
+Paths are first-class values that can be stored in variables, passed to functions, interpolated with variables, and combined using `+`.

 **Syntax:** Use `@` prefix to create a path value:
 ```avon